Hiroaki-Tanaka-0606/IgorAnalysisFramework/docs/GettingStarted.md

 After the preparation, you select **LoadTemplate** in the **IAF** menu to load the **2DViewer** template, which can visualize the 2D color map, energy distribution curve (EDC), and momentum distribution curve (MDC) in one panel.
 After the popup window appears, enter ```"2DViewer"``` in **Template**, ```"EkMapView;EkMap;xLabel"``` in **List of arguments**; in the list of arguments, two arguments are separated by a semicolon.
 The following is the rule of arguments, as described in **IAF_2DViewer.ipf**.
 - The 0th argument is the name of the panel.
-Although the value is ```"EkMapView"``` in the above description, you can change it unless the conflict of names happens.
+Although the value is ```"EkMapView"``` in the above description, you can change it unless the name conflict happens.
 - The 1st argument is the name of the 2D waves to show.
 The value should be ```"EkMap"``` from the diagram.
 - The 2nd argument is the name of the **String** *Part*s corresponding to the horizontal axis label.

-If the template is loaded successfully, the new diagram wave named **EkMapView** is created in the **Diagrams** folder.
+If the template is loaded successfully, the new diagram wave named ```EkMapView``` is created in the **Diagrams** folder.
 The **diagram wave** includes the **2DViewer** *Panel* and necessary *Part*s for the **2DViewer** *Panel*.

 ## Flowchart